 Other Important Information and Resources

-Financial Aid for Undocumented Students: Financial aid for undocumented students is limited, the Federal Student Aid questions and answers documents provides great resources for students.
-Undocumented students are eligible for Oregon Opportunity Grant, Oregon Promise, BMCC foundation scholarships, and many private scholarships.
-Please contact the financial aid office for information.
+Financial Aid for DACA/Undocumented Students: Financial aid for undocumented students is limited; it includes the Oregon Opportunity Grant, Oregon Promise, BMCC foundation scholarships, and many private scholarships.

 Deferred Tuition Installment Plan: The Tuition Installment Plan is designed to assist students in paying tuition and fees by setting a reasonable timetable and structure for payment.